Forman Christian College: History

 Forman Christian College was founded in Lahore, British India by Presbyterian Christian missionary Charles William Forman as Rang Mahal School, a Christian mission school.
 Forman arrived in Calcutta in what was then colonial India in 1847 and, two years later, settled in Lahore, British India (now in Pakistan).
 The school added a college department in 1865 which later became a university in 2005 known as Forman Christian College University.
 It started offering an American-style world-class education in Pakistan.
 FCCU started new postgraduate courses along with MBA in 2007.

+In 1972, the government in Pakistan took over all private schools, including the one linked to Forman.
+In 2003, the school was given back to the Presbyterian Church (USA).
+Nowadays, a group of Pakistani Christian leaders oversees the college.
+In 2004, FCCU became a chartered university.
+This means they can create their own lessons, hold exams, and give out degrees.
+As of the fall of 2022, over 9,000 students are enrolled at the university.

 Native to Lahore, Surendra Kumar Datta was a professor of history and biology from 1909 to 1914 and served as the principal of Forman Christian College from 1932 to 1942, later becoming the president of the All India Conference of Indian Christians and representing the Christian community of colonial India in the Round Table Conferences.

 One of Forman's faculty members, Prof. Arthur Compton, conducted the bulk of his research on cosmic rays at FCC University for which he received the Nobel Prize in 1927.

 One of Professor Compton's former students Professor Piara Singh Gill taught at the college as lecturer in Physics between 1940 and 1947.
 Two alumni, Sir S. S. Bhatnagar and Bashir Ahmad, laid the foundation for scientific and industrial research in both parts of South Asia by establishing ICSIR and PCSIR respectively.

 The first two Science graduates of FC College University were also the first Science graduates of the University of the Punjab (1900–1902).
 In this way FCCU was the first to establish, in this part of the sub-continent, Departments of Biology (1898), Greek, Latin and Hebrew Languages (1895–96), Industrial Chemistry (1917), Geography (1924), setting up the Experimental Psychology Laboratory, introducing the tutorial system (1908), appointing Deans of the Faculties introducing co-educational system (1902), and establishing an alumni Association (1896).

 Besides this FCCU also started Software engineering, CS, and IT in 2006.